a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     This concerns the first app, since the second one overrides these values.
     10. This is hardly used in practice and shows the default
     11. This is rather optimistic, but the majority of devices running Android 13 should not screw this up.
-    12. Usully, you will always want hardware attestation, so you'd need to explicityl disable it
+    12. Usually, you will always want hardware attestation, so you'd need to explicitly disable it
     13. This is for devices launched with Android 7.0 who have not received an upgraded KeyMaster.
-Such devices are onyl capable of key attestation.
+Such devices are only capable of key attestation.
     Their app attestation claims are only software-atested!
     14. Warden Supreme does not need to enforce this, because cryptographic nonces are used to ensure freshness.
     It is not recommended to set this value, because many OEMs mess this up!